zainab-odunbori/E-commerce-Sales/README.md

 - What year gave the highest profit?

   ### Data Analysis
 Pivot Tables were used to calculate the main KPIs:

 Sales
 Quantity
 Cost
 Profit

-A custom number format was applied for readability:
+A Custom number format was applied for readability:
 [>=1000000]$0.0,,"M";[>=1000]$0.0,"k";0

 Year-on-Year (YoY) performance was calculated using:

 Current Year – Previous Year / Previous Year
 	​
 This formula was used for:

 Sales YoY Growth
 Cost YoY Growth
 Quantity YoY Growth

 ### Data Visualization